aduardito/blog/README.md

 blog
 ====

-Trying to create a wordpress
+Learning how to create a wordpress theme for my own blog.

-I want to do a worpress theme, which will show up with a blog.